 May 18, 2012 - The initial public offering of Facebook stock takes place.

-October 2012 - Facebook reaches one billion users.
+October 4, 2012 - Facebook reaches one billion active monthly users.

-June 2013 - Leaker Edward Snowden releases documents on the NSA’s Prism program.
+June 2013 - Edward Snowden releases documents on the NSA’s Prism program.
 Snowden claims that the NSA has monitored the users of Facebook and other internet companies.
-Facebook denies cooperating with the NSA.
+Zuckerberg denies Facebook cooperated with the NSA in a post.

 February 19, 2014 - Facebook announces that it is purchasing mobile messaging service WhatsApp for $19 billion.

 June 17, 2014 - A study by researchers at Cornell, the University of California San Francisco and Facebook is published in Proceedings of the National Academy of Science.
 For one week in early 2012, according to the study, Facebook changed the content mix in the news feed of approximately 690,000 users and manipulated the content to gauge the user’s emotional response.
 The study found that users who were shown negative content were slightly more likely to produce negative posts.
 Users in the positive group responded with more upbeat posts.
 Many users react with anger at what they say is a dangerous social experiment.